 Hotel Roc San Miguel (AA) - 7 nights (B)

 This morning you will take your first excursion out into the impressive mountains of this tiny country.
 The drive to Port Envalira takes approximately 30 minutes and at 2,408 metres is boasted as being the highest road pass in Europe, helping to connect El Pas de la Casa to the rest of the country.
 Starting at 2,500m you have a short 100m climb to the summit of Pic Maia.
 At this height there are spectacular views across the Andorran mountains.

 From here the rest of the day is a ridge walk.
 Being mostly flat or downhill, this is a great introduction to the Pyrenees, and a chance to stretch your legs and acclimatize to the altitude.
 The scenery is stunning and the walk will hopefully give you the chance to see some of Andorra’s flora and fauna.
 It is always worth keeping an eye out for the griffon vultures which are often seen circling high overhead.
-On the way you will pass the Siscaro Lakes which on hotter days, are a pleasant place to have a swim.
+On the way you will pass the Siscaro Lakes.
 From here the descent is more rapid and the path brings you out right opposite the hotel.
 You will arrive back at the hotel between 3pm and 4pm giving you a chance to either relax in the sun, take the bikes out for a ride, or visit one of the neighbouring hotel’s spa centres.
 (BD)

 Cortals Valley; cycling & walking